noel-reeds/cashola/README.md

 # But where does your cash go?
-## Cashola, lets you find out!
+## Skrilla, lets you find out!

 A simple budgeting tool to keep track users expenditure.
-Cashola aims to log users' expenditures from various payments platforms.
+Skrilla aims to log users' expenditures from various payments platforms.

 For a start, we're making it possible to trace expenditures logged on Mpesa
 - Lipa na Mpesa options of: